Basic workflow#

 Building a Flow#

-Dataiku’s Flow unveils the true power of a data-driven workflow: dependency management.
-In a data project, the most critical parts are often materialized by the final elements of the workflow’s DAG.
+Dataiku’s Flow reveals the core value of a data-driven workflow: dependency management.
+In a Dataiku workflow, the most critical parts are often materialized by the final elements of the workflow’s DAG.
+This is especially useful when AI workflows depend on multiple upstream steps, such as data preparation, document processing, retrieval, model calls, or post-processing.
+Instead of manually orchestrating each dependency, you can let the Flow manage how these pieces connect and run together.
 In Dataiku, you will focus on building the final item of your Flow.
 Every upstream buildable item is then treated as a dependency, meaning it must also be built if it isn’t already.
 Dataiku’s dependency resolver solves the recursion problem of determining which dependencies need to be built.
-Then the scheduler takes care of running all tasks required for those builds, enforcing concurrency and parallelism when it’s possible.
+Then the scheduler runs all the tasks required for those builds, enforcing concurrency and parallelism when possible.

 The user is free to define the level of granularity in their project, which often translates to the number of intermediary states in a Flow.
-Dataiku offers additional tooling to segment better the logic of a Flow and flush unnecessary intermediary data when needed so that you don’t have to sacrifice the expressiveness of your Flow for conciseness.
+Dataiku also provides tools to structure the logic of a Flow and remove unnecessary intermediate data when needed, so expressiveness does not come at the cost of conciseness.

 See also